frc-web-components/frc-web-components/docs/plugins.md

     -   [Properties](#properties)
     -   [Property Input Config](#property-input-config)

 FRC Web Components (FWC) dashboard can be extended through its plugin system using the `@frc-web-components/app` package.
-Below is a simple plugin which adds a custom component create in svelte to the dashboard:
+Below is a simple plugin which adds a custom component created in svelte to the dashboard:

 ``` javascript
 import './MyElement.svelte';